Sproutigy/Java-Commons-Binary/README.md

 # Sproutigy Java Commons Binary
-JVM library that provides consistent abstraction level over data from byte arrays, byte buffers, streams and files.
+JVM library that provides consistent abstraction level over data from byte arrays, byte buffers, streams and files as also different string encoding types.
-It allows adaptation or conversion from one type to another and maintain single data source layer instead of different low-level types.
+It allows adaptation or conversion from one type to another.
+It's easier and less error-prone to maintain single data source object instead of multiple different low-level types.
-This library provides `Binary` abstract class along with multiple implementors (but you can provide your own), as also `BinaryBuilder` and `BinaryMap` interface with default implementation.
+This library provides `Binary` abstract class along with multiple implementors (while still you can provide your own), as also `BinaryBuilder` and `BinaryMap` interfaces with default implementation.

 ## Requirements and dependencies